top of page

 Power Platform includes some free features with Microsoft 365, but they are limited.
 Many organisations need premium licenses for scalable, long-term solutions.
 However, teams often struggle to explain the value of premium licensing to decision-makers.
 Without approval, they end up creating workarounds that build up technical debt and cost more in the long run.

-An example of this is where a developer used 15 SharePoint lists instead of a single Dataverse table because premium Power Apps licenses weren’t approved.
-The results ended up being a messy, hard-to-maintain app that required expensive consultants to fix, and overall cost a lot more.
+An example of this is when a developer opted for 15 SharePoint lists instead of a single Dataverse table because premium Power Apps licenses weren’t approved.
+The outcome was a messy, hard-to-maintain app that required expensive consultants to fix, ultimately costing a lot more.

 Lack of Support from IT

-Some IT teams block or slow down Power Platform adoption.
-They are not doing this to make things difficult but it’s their job worry about security, governance, and limited resources to support new tools.
-As a result, business users can struggle to innovate and move business improvements forward.
+Some IT teams inadvertently block or slow down Power Platform adoption.
+While not intended to hinder progress, their focus on security, governance, and limited resources can impede business users from innovating and pushing improvements forward.

 Lack of Skills and Knowledge

-Adopting Power Platform isn’t just about using the technology it also requires business, technical, and collaboration skills.
-Without people working together and leveraging their different skills and expertise, projects can fail due to unclear goals, poor communication and poorly designed solutions that don't meet user and business needs.
+Adopting Power Platform isn’t just about using the technology; it requires business, technical, and collaboration skills.
+Without people working together and leveraging their diverse skills and expertise, projects can fail due to unclear goals, poor communication, and inadequately designed solutions that fall short of user and business needs.

 How to Overcome These Challenges